hawtio/hawtio/docs/CodingConventions.md

 Each controller we typically put into a file; usually using a lowercase version of the controller name (usually omitting the 'Controller' suffix since other than the `fooPlugin.ts` file most of the source is just controllers).

-For general helper functions we tend to have a file called `helpers.ts`.
+For general helper functions we tend to have a file called `fooHelpers.ts`.

 ## URI Templates